ianzy/githooks/README.md

     $ githooks --init

-Following key words can be used in your githooks.rb files
+Following key words can be used in your filename_githooks.rb files
 *   applypatch_msg
 *   pre_applypatch
 *   post_applypatch